 RS001 – Chemical Hygiene Plan

 The University of Tennessee Health Science Center (UTHSC) is committed to providing a healthy and safe work environment for the campus community.
-This Chemical Hygiene Plan (CHP) establishes a formal written program for protecting laboratory personnel against health and safety hazards associated with exposure to hazardous chemicals.
-This plan is applicable to all UTHSC personnel (faculty, staff, students and visitors) handling hazardous chemicals in a laboratory setting on the Memphis campus.
-The CHP describes the proper use and handling procedures to be followed by faculty, staff, students, and visitors working with hazardous chemicals in laboratory settings.
+This Chemical Hygiene Plan (CHP) establishes a formal written program for protecting laboratory personnel against health and safety hazards associated with exposure to hazardous chemicals and must be made available to all employees working with hazardous chemicals in a laboratory setting.
+The CHP describes the proper use and handling procedures to be followed by faculty, staff, and all other personnel working with hazardous chemicals in laboratory settings.

-This procedure meets the requirements of a chemical hygiene plan, as defined by the U.S. Occupational Safety and Health Act (OSHA) of 1970 and regulations of the U.S. Department of Labor including 29 CFR 1910.1450 “Occupational Exposure to Hazardous Chemicals in Laboratories” (the “Laboratory Standard”).
+This procedure will meet the requirements of a chemical hygiene plan, as defined by the U.S. Occupational Safety and Health Act (OSHA) of 1970 and regulations of the U.S. Department of Labor including 29 CFR 1910.1450 “Occupational Exposure to Hazardous Chemicals in Laboratories” (the “Laboratory Standard”).

 • Principal investigator or Laboratory Supervisor Responsibilities

-The Laboratory Supervisor is the individual responsible for the overall laboratory operation, including the lab safety program, and ensuring that the requirements of the CHP are followed by all staff members that work in the lab.
+The Laboratory Supervisor is the individual ultimately responsible for the overall laboratory operation, including the lab safety program, and ensuring that the requirements of the CHP are followed by all staff members that work in the lab.
 For most research laboratories, the Principal Investigator (PI) is the Laboratory Supervisor.
-In cases where the PI has hired an individual such as a lab manager or senior researcher to manage the daily operations of the lab the PI continues to hold ultimate responsibility for the operation of the lab and is considered the Laboratory Supervisor.
+In cases where the PI has hired an individual such as a lab manager or senior researcher to manage the daily operations of the lab the PI is still ultimately responsible for the overall operation of the lab and is considered the Laboratory Supervisor.
+Since the Laboratory Supervisor does not necessarily have a routine presence within the lab it is appropriate to delegate some safety duties to a qualified individual.
+Examples of such delegated responsibilities includes ensuring compliance with SOPs, PPE, updating of chemical inventories, etc. Ultimately, however, the Laboratory Supervisor remains responsible for the safety of all personnel working in the laboratory.

 • Understand applicable environmental health and safety rules, including the contents of the CHP.